thomas-krenn/check_smart_attributes/README.md

 __If your device is not listed in the config please study the device specification and add the id--attribute mapping.__

-Attributes for NVMe devives are not model specific, therefore only one generic NMVe entry is present in the smart db.
+Attributes for NVMe and SAS devices are not model specific, therefore only one generic NMVe and one SAS entry is present in the smartdb JSON file.
 If the device is set up as 'nvme[a-z0-9]+' then NVMe specific parsing of attributes is done.
+If the smart output contains "Transport protocol: SAS" then the SAS specific parsing is done.
-The generic entry is necessary to enable default thresholds and performance values for NVMe devices.
-Moreover now with the generic entry users can still override the smart db entry with 'ucfgj'.
-This is way better than having hardcoded parsing of NVMe attributes in the plugin.
+The generic entry is necessary to enable default thresholds and performance values for NVMe and SAS devices.
+Moreover now with the generic entry users can still override the smartdb entry with the 'ucfgj' command line option.
+This is way better than having hardcoded parsing of NVMe or SAS attributes in the plugin.

 The smartdb JSON file also specifies default threshold and performance values.
 These values state the Warning/Critical sensor thresholds and the performance